 3. Re-connect with yourself and your creativity

 When you have a child they say that you should sleep when the baby sleeps and you can apply this to how you nurture your business.
 Instead of dreading the hot weather and the lack of sales it brings, get out and enjoy it.
-More holidays will take place this summer than ever before – and you deserve that sun on your face too.
+More holidays will take place this year than ever before – and you deserve that sun on your face too.

 You might discover that you reconnect with your creativity and find inspiration outside of your own four walls.
 A change of scenery — whether it’s your local park, a friend’s kitchen table or even the beach — can do wonders for your creative spark.
 The best thoughts and ideas (the ones that get us really excited) often come when we’re relaxing and giving ourselves the time to think, so don’t feel guilty for taking that walk or booking the impromptu trip.